 The weather is sunny and warm for most of the year, so walking is a good option – and even at night time, it’s generally safe to walk in Valencia.

 Another great option is to ride a bicycle – the city is well connected by bike paths.
 The weather, the size and the flat landscape makes Valencia a perfect city for riding a bike.
-It's a good idea to invest in a good bike lock.
+It's a good idea to invest in a good bike lock, as bicycle theft is a problem.

-The city also has a public bike scheme known as ValenBisi.
-The only disadvantage is the public bikes are heavy and sometimes it's difficult to park them – parking spots at the bike stations are limited and the availability can vary.
+The city also has a public bike scheme known as Valenbisi.
+Cycling is a great and healthy way to get around, but many Valenbisi users report that the bicycles are heavy and sometimes it's difficult to park them – parking spots at the bike stations are limited and the availability can vary.

 Are you an expat living in Valencia?